GAM-team/GAM/docs/Chrome-Policies.md

   managedConfiguration: TYPE_STRING
     Sets the managed configuration JSON format.

+chrome.users.apps.MandatoryForIncognitoNavigation: Sets the chrome app as mandatory for incognito navigation.
+User will have to install the app in order to access Incognito Mode in Chrome.
+Note: The policy is only applicable if the Incognito mode is enabled for the user.
+  mandatoryForIncognitoNavigation: TYPE_BOOL
+    true: Set the chrome app as mandatory for incognito navigation.
+    false: Set the chrome app as not mandatory for incognito navigation.

 chrome.users.apps.OverrideInstallationUrl: Allows overriding of the url from which to install a self hosted Chrome Extension.
   overrideInstallationUrl: TYPE_BOOL
     true: Use URL provided by AppInstallationUrl.